rkj2096/rkj2096.github.io/_posts/2024-05-20-post-chroot-syscall.md

 }
 ```

-# How it works ?
+# how it works ?
-The chroot system call is implemented in the Linux kernel source code in the file `fs/open.c`.
+The chroot is implemented in the Linux kernel source code in the file `fs/open.c`.
+You can look it on the github linuc repository.
+Let's dive into it's working

-The `struct fs_struct` is a data structure in the Linux kernel that holds the filesystem-related context of a process.
-This includes information such as the current working directory, the root directory, and the umask.
-Each process in the kernel has a pointer to an fs_struct, which encapsulates this context.
-The chroot syscall bsically update the root directory of the process by change this fs_struct inside task_struct.
+So there is `struct fs_struct`, a data structure in the Linux kernel that holds the filesystem-related `context` of a process.
+This includes information such as the current working directory, the root directory, and the umask. **Each process in the kernel has a pointer to an fs_struct, which encapsulates this context**.
+The chroot syscall bsically update the root directory of the process by changing this fs_struct inside task_struct.
+That's it, it's as simple as that.

 ```c
 struct fs_struct {